 AUSTRALIAN INVENTORY OF CHEMICAL SUBSTANCES (AICS) STATUS: It cannot be confirmed that the proprietary components of this product are listed on the AICS.
+Any chemical not included in AICS is regarded as a new industrial chemical unless it is outside the scope of the Industrial Chemicals (Notification and Assessment) Act 1989 OR is otherwise exempt from notification.
+New industrial chemicals must be notified and assessed before being manufactured or imported into Australia.

-HAZARDOUS SUBSTANCES INFORMATION SYSTEM (HSIS): It cannot be confirmed that the proprietary components of this product are not listed in the HSIS.
+HAZARDOUS SUBSTANCES INFORMATION SYSTEM (HSIS): The Proprietary Glycol Monobutyl Ether component of this product is listed in the HSIS.

-CLASSIFICATION: This product does meet the definition of Irritant as defined by the Australian National Occupational Health and Safety Commission [NOHSC(1008:2004)].
+LABELING AND CLASSIFICATION: This product meets the definition of Irritant as defined by the Australian National Occupational Health and Safety Commission [NOHSC(1008:2004)].

-Classification: Irritant.
+Classification: Irritant